SoPaDoMaCaCo/SoPaDoMaCaCo.github.io/about.md

 ### More Information

-For more info of the gqame, go to the Rockstargames Page.
+For more information of the game, go to the Rockstargames main page.

 ### Contact me